 It will be a "live service"

-"This game is built around a live service, and through our creative process, we’ve decided to add more to the disruptive new social designs for our players," said Wilson during the same investor's call.
-So clearly there is a multiplayer component, which suggests we could be looking at a cooperative shooter or melee action game of some design.
+"This game is built around a live service, and through our creative process, we’ve decided to add more to the disruptive new social designs for our players," said Wilson during an investor's call.